kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

-secret rotation wenn secret alt bitte neues erstellen und rotieren

-ddotting scripte in cls doku

-lua script und dann weiter auf http output

-Konzept:

-User erstellt "mapping" und referenziert auf service, secret, und welches template

-No need to check if ServiceBinding is valid

 # Concept

-Goal: Telemetry operator should be extended to a kind of templating to be used in combination with the ServiceCatalog.
+Goal: Telemetry operator should be extended to a kind of automatic templating to be used in combination with the ServiceCatalog.

-The orginal workflow of a user creating a ServiceBinding is not being adapted, to have an easier workflow for the user plus there are no real upside of why we should change this flow.
-We also though of changing the workflow to have a more automated setup, but this would require more knowledge of the user to actually perform the ServiceBinding with the automated Fluentbit Configuration.
+The orginal workflow of a user creating a ServiceBinding is not being adapted, to have an easier workflow for the user plus there are no real upside of why we should change the user workflow.
+We also though of changing the workflow to have a more automated setup, but this would require more knowledge of the user to actually perform the ServiceBinding with the automated FluentBit Configuration.

-Instead, the workflow will be expanded by one additional step to create the Fluentbit configuration.
+Instead, the workflow will be expanded by one additional step to create the FluentBit configuration for the corresponding ServiceBinding.

+This concept covers the basic requirements with a minimal setup and reusing the Telemetry Operator for this purpose.
+At a later point, the Telemetry Operator could be split up to have a cleaner operator architecture, but this needs to be discussed further in the future.

 ## General Architecture / Workflow: